DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 - `name` (String) Name of the rule.
 - `namespaces` (List of String) Attributes included in the scan.
 If namespaces is empty or missing, all attributes except excluded_namespaces are scanned.
 If both are missing the whole event is scanned.
 - `pattern` (String) Not included if there is a relationship to a standard pattern.
+- `priority` (Number) Priority level of the rule.
+Used to order sensitive data discovered in the sds summary page.
+It must be bertween 0 and 5.
 - `standard_pattern_id` (String) Id of the standard pattern the rule refers to.
 If provided, then pattern must not be provided.
 - `tags` (List of String) List of tags.
 - `text_replacement` (Block List, Max: 1) Object describing how the scanned event will be replaced.
 Defaults to `type: none` (see [below for nested schema](#nestedblock--text_replacement))
-- `priority` (Int) Field used to set the rule priority level.
-Used in the sensitive data scanner summary page to order discovery by priority.
-It must be between 1 and 5 (1 being the highest priority)

 ### Read-Only